 repairs of all kind

-Here’s a sample of the types of work we’ve been handling in the past.
+Here’s a sample of the types of work I’ve been handling in the past.

 - Mechanics (cars, trucks, import vans, motorcycles, any type of engine)